T4dej/math/README.md

 # math
-Short math program for kids, add, sub, multiplication.
+Short math program for kids: addition, subtraction, multiplication (and division will be added).
 All operations go to max number of 100.